jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 >For further explanation you could read the following link:  https://ariejan.net/2010/06/10/cherry-picking-specific-commits-from-another-branch/

-###2.9 Differences between Git Revert, Checkout and Reset.
+###2.9 Differences between revert, checkout and reset

 These three commands have entirely different purposes.
 They are not even remotely similar.